ComScore

 1. Join Interest-Based Clubs

 In the past few years, New York has become a mecca for social clubs that bring people together based on similar interests.
 Whether you’re looking for a book club or an art workshop, there’s a meet-up centered around those activities.
-“It may seem nerve-wracking (and somewhat grade schoolesque) but I made so many friends through a kickball club I joined last spring,” says Joel Calfee, assistant editor for News & Entertainment at PureWow.
-To get you started, search for interest-based clubs on Meetup, Eventbrite and even Facebook groups.
+“It may seem nerve-wracking (and somewhat grade schoolesque) but I made so many friends through a kickball club I joined last spring,” says Joel Calfee, former associate editor for News & Entertainment at PureWow.
+To get you started, search for interest-based clubs on Meetup, Eventbrite or Facebook groups.

 how to make friends in nyc woman at an art class